GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 [web-vitals](https://github.com/GoogleChrome/web-vitals) JavaScript library is an example of a library that does not use cookies.

-It's also worth noting that depending on how your site uses cookies to collect performance data (that is, whether the cookies contain personal information), as well as the legislation in question, the use of cookies for performance measurement might not be subject to the same legislative requirements as some of
+Depending on how your site uses cookies to collect performance data (that is, whether the cookies contain personal information), as well as the legislation in question, the use of cookies for performance measurement might not be subject to the same legislative requirements as some of